aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 :------:|:-----:|:-----:|:------:
 Faster|3.65x|3.45x|4.88x

-Familiar with `querySelectorAll`, `querySelector` is another convenient method for us to use, while it only return the first node matched.
+Familiar with `querySelectorAll`, `querySelector` is another convenient method for us to use, while it only returns the first node matched.

 ### 3. Repaints and Reflows